cooperative-computing-lab/cctools/doc/manuals/install/index.md

 - [Install From Conda](#install-from-conda) is **best for most users** on laptops or clusters.
 - [Install From Github](#install-from-github) is recommended for developers or those trying out the latest features.
+  A [Pixi-based variant](#install-from-github-with-pixi) of this method is also available.
 - [Install From Binary Tarball](#install-from-binary-tarball)
 is recommended for use on specific supported platforms.